 If this is a bit confusing, don’t worry.
 Once you run through this lab you will find that both the Dataset and DataFrame APIs provide an intuitive way of interacting with the data.
 We will take you through several steps of exploring and selecting relevant data, and creating User Defined Functions (UDFs) to apply basic filters to columns of interest, e.g. to determine which flights were delayed.

-In part two of the lab, we will create a temporary view (in Spark 1.x called a temporary table) to store our DataFrame in memory and make its contents accessible via a SQL API.
+In part two of the lab, we will create a temporary view to store our DataFrame in memory and make its contents accessible via a SQL API.
 This will allow us to run SQL queries against this temporary view allowing for an even richer exploration of the data with built in Zeppelin visualizations.